microsoft/bobsql/demos/sqlserver2022/IQP/pspopt/readme.md

 1. Execute the **populatedata.sql** script to load more data into the Warehouse.StockItems table.
 This script will take 5-10 mins to run (timing depends on how many CPUs and the speed of your disk).
 1. Rebuild an index associated with the table using the script **rebuild_index.sql**. **IMPORTANT**: If you miss this step you will not be able to see the performance improvement for PSP optimization.
 1. Create a new procedure to be used for the workload test using **proc.sql**.
-1. Execute the script **sqlsetup.cmd** from a command prompt.
+1. Execute the script **setup.sql** from SSMS.
 This will ensure the WideWorldImporters database is at dbcompat 150 and clear the query store.

 ## See a PSP problem for a single query execution.